Randolph M. Nesse, M.D.

 Diseases are not traits shaped by selection so they do not have direct evolutionary explanations.
 But traits that make a species vulnerable to disease need evolutionary explanation, and several may be needed!

-Evolutionary Medicine Needs Engineering Expertise an article for NAE Perspectives about using control theory to understand disease.
+Evolutionary Medicine Needs Engineering Expertise a 2021 article for NAE Perspectives about control theory & disease.

 Podcast Varför mår vi så dåligt? (in English) with the Stockholm psychiatrist/author/podcaster Åsa Nilsonne about evolution and desire.